instana/terraform-provider-instana/docs/data-sources/custom_event_spec.md

 ## Argument Reference

-* `name` - Required - the name of the custom event.
+* `name` - Required - Name of the custom event.
-* `entity_type` - Required - the entity type of the custom event.
+* `entity_type` - Required - Entity type of the custom event.

+## Attribute Reference

+This data source exports the following attributes in addition to the arguments above:

+* `description` - The description text of the custom event specification.
+* `query` - The dynamic filter query for which the rule should be applied to
+* `enabled` - Boolean flag if the rule should be enabled.
+Default is true.
+* `triggering` - Boolean flag if the rule should trigger an incident.
+Default is false.
+* `expiration_time` - The grace period in milliseconds until the issue is closed.